 Sunset_waikiki

 Waikiki is a hot spot for travelers.
-It attracts large crowds of tourists year-round so definitely it is not the kind of place to enjoy your Hawaiian paradise alone.
-But maybe sometimes it’s not so bad to avoid at any cost all the touristy areas.
-Immersing yourself into the crowds of Waikiki makes for a classic Hawaiian experience.
+It attracts large crowds of tourists year-round, so it is definitely not the kind of place to enjoy your Hawaiian paradise alone.
+But maybe sometimes it’s not so bad to avoid all the touristy areas at all costs.
+Immersing yourself in the crowds of Waikiki makes for a classic Hawaiian experience.

-At sunset, when the colors blend beautifully in the sky, creating a magic effect, with the balmy breeze blowing through my hair, I discovered another face of Waikiki, one that I truly liked.
-During my trips, I realized that some places are better to explore alone, and some places are more beautiful to explore with others.
+At sunset, when the colors blend beautifully in the sky, creating a magic effect, with the balmy breeze blowing through my hair, I discovered another face of Waikiki that I truly liked.
+During my trips, I realized that some places are better for exploring alone, and some places are more beautiful for exploring with others.
 For me, Waikiki for sure falls into the second category.

-And another strong point for spending an evening in Waikiki: the Mai Tais on the beach from Duke’s Waikiki.
-Such a perfect ending for a beautiful evening!
+Another strong point for spending an evening in Waikiki is the Mai Tais on the beach from Duke’s Waikiki.
+They were such a perfect ending to a beautiful evening!

 Walking down the history lane